smallsco/robosnake/README.md

 ## Configuration
 Configuration is done in `/config/http.conf`.

 * `MAX_RECURSION_DEPTH` - this affects how far the alpha-beta pruning algorithm will look ahead.
-Increasing this will make Son of Robosnake much smarter, but response times will be much longer.
+Increasing this will make SoR much smarter, but response times will be much longer.
+* `HUNGER_HEALTH` - when SoR's health dips to this value (or below) it will start looking for food.